theowenyoung/archive-actionsflow/docs/contributing.md

 Some tips:

-- if you need use link the internal docs at Actionsflow, you should always use `/docs/about.md` format to link the other doc, then the doc site will be built as expected
+- if you need use link the internal docs at Actionsflow, you should always use relative link, like `./about.md` format to link the other doc, then the doc site will be built as expected
-- we use [remark lint](https://github.com/remarkjs/remark-lint) as our markdown document lint, the config is [here](https://github.com/actionsflow/actionsflow/blob/master/.remarkrc.js), run `npm run lint` will checking the document format.
+- we use [remark lint](https://github.com/remarkjs/remark-lint) as our markdown document lint, the config is [here](https://github.com/actionsflow/actionsflow/blob/master/.remarkrc.js), run `npm run lint:docs` will checking the document format.
 It will run lint automatically before you commit.

 # Code Contributions